Hierarchical Generation and Design of Tree-Codes for Resource-Efficient Loss-Tolerant Quantum Communications: Abstract

 \section{Abstract}

-We develop novel protocols for generating loss-tolerant quantum codes; these are central for safeguarding information against qubit losses, with most crucial applications in quantum communications.
-Contrary to current proposals, our method enables \emph{top-to-bottom} fast encoding and decoding, thereby significantly reducing the additional losses due to the lagging and photon-reordering at the repeater stations.
+We develop novel protocols for generating loss-tolerant quantum tree-codes; these are designed to safeguard information against qubit losses, with wide applications in quantum communications.
+Contrary to previous proposals, our method enables \emph{top-to-bottom} fast encoding and decoding, thereby reducing losses due to the lagging and photon-reordering at the repeater stations.
 At the hardware level, we show how to achieve this with a single quantum emitter equipped with a \emph{static} feedback mechanism, which we leverage to engineer entangling gates between a fed-back qubit and multiple emitted qubits in parallel.
-In addition, analyzing typical patterns within the error-correction decoding graphs, we find optimizations of the code structure, which enable higher performance by also reducing the code size; these are based on the introduction of \emph{asymmetries} in the code, which mimic the intrinsic adaptiveness of the recovery procedure.
-We show numerically that these improvements together significantly enhance the loss-correction performance, with major advantages in quantum repeater protocols, where the fast recovery scheme (decoding-encoding) allows for improved repeater rates with smaller photon numbers per code.
+In addition, analyzing typical patterns within the error-correction decoding graphs, we find optimizations of the structure of tree-codes, which enable improved performance by also reducing the code size; these are based on the introduction of \emph{asymmetries} in the code, which mimic the intrinsic adaptiveness of the recovery procedure.
+We show numerically that these improvements together significantly enhance the loss-correction performance.
+Specifically, focusing on quantum repeater protocols, we show that our fast recovery scheme (decoding-encoding) allows for improved repeater rates with smaller photon numbers per code.